 Visit a rooftop bar

-The best places to grab a drink and enjoy a spectacuar view is on one of Havana’s rooftops.
+The best place to grab a drink and enjoy a spectacular view is on one of Havana’s rooftops.
 This is truly one of the pleasures of Hidden Havana.

 When it’s hot and humid, or even when the weather is pleasant, the soft tropical breezes on the rooftops of many Havana hotels offer a very pleasant environment.